-Notes: 3) District Olympia Wells 2 and 3 periodically exceed the Secondary Maximum Contaminant Level (MCL) for Manganese.
+Notes: 3) District Wells, Olympia 2 and 3 and the Mañana Woods Well, periodically exceed the Secondary Maximum Contaminant Level (MCL) for Manganese.
 Secondary MCL's are set for aesthetic reasons only, and do not cause adverse health effects.
 Manganese can cause discolored water and staining.
 To offset this effect, the District adds phosphate, which acts to keep the Manganese in solution and help prevent problems associated with this mineral.